Frequent Asked Questions (FAQ)

 After you have our confirmation that the training course will take place, you can arrange your flights.
 All our training courses are scheduled from Monday to Friday.
 You will arrange your flight to arrive on Sunday before and depart from Friday afternoon forward.

-The fee for the training course includes:
+The fee for the training course is 350 euros and it includes:

 - Attendance of 5 days training course